nauam/Courses/docs/learning/howto/install-centos.md

-# How to Install QW Control Community on Centos
+# How to Install Rundeck Community on Centos

 RPM-based Linux distributions are very popular.
-QW Control offers the repository and the specific package for this kind of distribution.
-In this guide, we will show you how to install QW Control Community on a CentOS 7 operating system.
+Rundeck offers the repository and the specific package for this kind of distribution.
+In this guide, we will show you how to install Rundeck Community on a CentOS 7 operating system.

 In this guide we'll cover:

-*   How to install QW Control Community on CentOS 7 operating system
+*   How to install Rundeck Community on CentOS 7 operating system
-*   How to configure QW Control properly to access it
+*   How to configure Rundeck properly to access it

 # Prerequisites

 If you planning to install CentOS 7 on a physical server consider the minimum requirements [defined here](https://docs.centos.org/en-US/centos/install-guide/Steps-x86/#sect-installation-planning-system-specifications-x86).
-Considering the [minimum QW Control requirements](https://docs.qwcontrol.com/docs/administration/install/system-requirements.html#system-requirements), these specs should be up to at least 4GB of RAM, 2 cores per instance, and 20 GB of hard disk space.
+Considering the [minimum Rundeck requirements](https://docs.rundeck.com/docs/administration/install/system-requirements.html#system-requirements), these specs should be up to at least 4GB of RAM, 2 cores per instance, and 20 GB of hard disk space.
 You can see all of the available mirrors to [download the Centos 7 ISO install image here](http://isoredirect.centos.org/centos/7/isos/x86_64/).

-To install CentOS 7 on a cloud instance (with any provider like Amazon Web Services or Microsoft&reg; Azure), make sure to cover the QW Control [minimal requirements defined here](https://docs.qwcontrol.com/docs/administration/install/system-requirements.html#system-requirements).
+To install CentOS 7 on a cloud instance (with any provider like Amazon Web Services or Microsoft&reg; Azure), make sure to cover the Rundeck [minimal requirements defined here](https://docs.rundeck.com/docs/administration/install/system-requirements.html#system-requirements).
 In the case of Amazon Web Services, make sure to use an instance size of _m4.large or larger_.

 [You can find the full guide to install Centos 7 here](https://docs.centos.org/en-US/centos/install-guide/).

-The main package requirement for QW Control is Java 11.
+The main package requirement for Rundeck is Java 11.

-# Steps to Install the Latest QW Control Community Version on CentOS 7 Linux.
+# Steps to Install the Latest Rundeck Community Version on CentOS 7 Linux.

 1. Get and install the repository:
     ```
-    curl https://raw.githubusercontent.com/qwcontrol/packaging/main/scripts/rpm-setup.sh 2> /dev/null | bash -s qwcontrol
+    curl https://raw.githubusercontent.com/rundeck/packaging/main/scripts/rpm-setup.sh 2> /dev/null | bash -s rundeck
     ```
 1. Verify the Java version to ensure it meets the requirement:
     ```